Ru-T/Employee-Reviews/employee_estimates.md

 ## PART 3

 # Estimate before beginning project: 4 hours
-# Revised estimate after completing this project:
+# Revised estimate after completing this project: 2 hours on the structure, another hour on finding and adding language.
+Total: 3 hours.